VerisimilitudeX/VigenereDecrypter/README.md

+###### For a more basic encrypter, please check out my [Caesar Cipher software auto decrypter](https://github.com/Verisimilitude11/Caesar-Cipher-Decrypter), which can automatically decrypt encrypted ciphers without a key.

 # Vigenère Cipher
 > The Vigenère cipher uses a series of interwoven polyalphabetic Caesar ciphers based on the letters of a keyword to encrypt alphabetic text.